Services

 Our team builds custom integration solutions or sets up platform-based integrations in line with your requirements, ensures their performance through accurate testing, and offers on-demand maintenance, troubleshooting, and optimization to quickly address technical issues or enhance your integrated tech environment.

 According to IBM’s research, 82% of companies report workflow disruptions caused by data silos, with critical information trapped in poorly integrated CRM systems and other applications.
 This figure alone should demonstrate the need to implement a robust CRM integration strategy.
-Luckily, businesses now have access to a wide range of options to best meet their integration needs, from custom APIs to ready-made connectors and no-code integration tools provided by popular CRM platforms.
+Luckily, businesses now have access to a wide range of options to best meet their integration needs, from custom API integrations to ready-made connectors and no-code tools provided by popular CRM platforms.

 What you may need, however, is an experienced partner to help you select and implement the right CRM integration solution for your business.
 Itransition is ready to fill this role and assist you throughout your integration journey.